Pig & Ink - poetry in motion

 sliding and shuffling and skating around

-to some comic and silent song
+to some comic and soundless song

 (v)